zs-soft-2/music-collection/libs/domain/music/whislist-item/README.md

-# domain-music-whislist-item
+# domain-music-wishlist-item

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test domain-music-whislist-item` to execute the unit tests.
+Run `nx test domain-music-wishlist-item` to execute the unit tests.